obean/CV/README.md

 - Responsible for the implementation of scripts on hotel websites and set up of onsite marketing product configuration.
 - Triaging of technical bugs to assist developers with fixing product issues.
-- Now working part time as the sole Technical Support Specialist.
+- In September I moved to working part time as the sole Technical Support Specialist whilst I completed the Makers coding bootcamp.